Aslan (band): History

+Feel No Shame and breakup (1988)

-In 1988, they recorded their debut album, Feel No Shame, which went to number one on the Irish Albums Chart.
-Within a couple of months it was certified Gold.
-However, in August 1988 after the option for their second album had been picked up, Aslan split up.
-The band recruited Eamo Doyle previously with Dublin band The Lookalikes as lead singer, but as drummer Alan said on the Made In Dublin DVD that "it was like U2 trying to go on without Bono...it was just never going to work".
-Eamo Doyle went on to play with Les Binks from Judas Priest.
-The ex-lead singer, Christy, went on to form Dignam & Goff with guitarist Conor Goff and other members went on to form another band, The Precious Stones.
+In 1988, Aslan recorded their debut album, Feel No Shame, which went to number one on the Irish Albums Chart.
+Within a couple of months it was certified Gold, and the band embarked on a promotional U.S. tour.
+However, in August 1988 after the option for their second album had been picked up, and just before Feel No Shame was due to be released Stateside, Dignam's spiralling heroin addiction led to him being fired from the band.
+The remaining members recruited singer Eamo Doyle, who previously played with Dublin band The Lookalikes, but according to drummer Alan Downey in the Made In Dublin DVD: "it was like U2 trying to go on without Bono... it was just never going to work".
+Eamo Doyle then played with Les Binks from Judas Priest.
+Christy Dignam went on to form Dignam & Goff with guitarist Conor Goff, whilst the other members went on to form The Precious Stones.